omkarsalunkheatp1211/Text-Encryption-And-Decryption-in-java/README.md

 2. Follow the prompts to enter the necessary text and encryption/decryption key.
 3. The program will display the original, encrypted, and decrypted text based on your choice.

-Feel free to modify and extend the program to suit your needs.

----

-**Note:** This program uses a basic Caesar cipher for educational purposes.
-It is not suitable for secure encryption tasks.